Telluride Coronavirus Update

 On behalf of the Telluride community, our hearts go out to all those impacted by COVID-19.
 We are committed to doing our part to reduce the spread of this virus and hope you will join us in our mission.
 The virus is present in Telluride and San Miguel County, and health officials advise the public to follow CDC and County guidelines and mandates to prevent the spread of COVID-19.

-Many festivals have been cancelled including Mountainfilm (held virtually May 15-25), Bluegrass Festival, Yoga Festival, 4th of July Celebration, Ride Festival. and Jazz Festival.
+Due to the State's Executive Order limiting group sizes, many festivals have been cancelled including Bluegrass Festival, Yoga Festival, 4th of July Celebration, Ride Festival, Jazz Festival and Blues and Brews Festival.
 Check our festivals and events page for updates.

 Take care and stay healthy,